Skip to main content

 Progesterone Secretion Decreased Normal Poor corpus luteum function due to inadequate LH signaling and direct effects of hypothyroidism.

-These interlocking pathways demonstrate that thyroid autoimmunity’s effect on female is a complex systems failure.
+These interlocking pathways demonstrate that thyroid autoimmunity’s effect on female reproductive hormones is a complex systems failure.
 It is an immunological issue that creates an endocrine problem, which in turn disrupts reproductive physiology at the systemic, tissue, and molecular levels.
 A truly effective clinical approach must therefore be multi-layered, aiming to correct hormonal deficiencies, modulate the underlying immune dysregulation, and support the metabolic health of the entire system.

 References